 FASEB Services for the American Peptide Society

-The American Peptide Society (APS) is a member of the Federation of American Societies for Experimental Biology (FASEB), a coalition of 27 scientific societies representing over 120,000 biological and biomedical researchers from around the world.
+The American Peptide Society, APS, is a member of the Federation of American Societies for Experimental Biology, FASEB, a coalition of 31 scientific societies representing over 130,000 biological and biomedical researchers from around the world.
 FASEB promotes research and education in the biological and biomedical sciences, and it has become an internationally recognized organization that legislators, federal agencies, and the media turn to for information on policies related to biomedical science and engineering.

 FASEB’s elected leaders and staff meet regularly with members of Congress, congressional staff, and federal agency officials to provide the prospective of the membership on a wide range of issues.
 These positions are developed by the working scientists representing FASEB member societies and reflect the views of a broad cross-section of the research community.

-- J. Mark Carter, PhD, FASEB Science Policy Committee Representative
+Mark DiStefano, PhD, FASEB Science Policy Committee Representative

-Click here to learn more about our various subcommittees addressing issues important to scientists.
+Click here to learn more about our various committees addressing issues important to scientists.

 FASEB helps society members play an active role in advocating for issues relevant to their fields.
 We provide the advocacy tools and information you need for contacting elected officials and the media.
 Click here to learn more about our advocacy resources.

-- The Washington Update, a biweekly newsletter, featuring FASEB public affairs activities and reports, the “inside scoop” on Capitol Hill science policy issues, the FASEB “Society Spotlight,” and highlights of relevant science agency news and meetings
+is a biweekly newsletter, featuring FASEB public affairs activities and reports, the “inside scoop” on Capitol Hill science policy issues, the FASEB “Society Spotlight,” and highlights of relevant science agency news and meetings Breakthroughs in Bioscience

-- Breakthroughs in Bioscience, a series of essays that illustrate recent breakthroughs in biomedical research and their importance to society
+is a series of essays that illustrate recent breakthroughs in biomedical research and their importance to society Horizons in Bioscience

 FASEB focuses on key policy issues affecting biomedical researchers and their life-saving work.
 The diversity of our membership allows us to draw on the expertise of scientists to comment thoughtfully and decisively on issues of concern to research.